farag2/Sophia-Script-for-Windows/README.md

   * Dynamically generated UWP apps list installed for all users
 * Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
 * Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
+* Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) from Microsoft server using <https://store.rg-adguard.net> parser to be able to open .heic and .heif formats;
+* Register app, calculate hash, and set as default for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
 * Install and setup WSL
 * Create a Windows cleaning up task in the Task Scheduler;
   * A toast notification will pop up a minute before the task [starts](#Screenshots)